erebus9856/first-golang/README.md

 @todo Updated int input function to allow for ranges
 @todo Create functions to handle calculations
 @todo Fix this README file, does not render correctly on github :(
+@todo People cannot be more than 292 years old.
+Int limit?

 More to come. v0.0001